The Oldest Continually Operating Martial Arts School in North America

 Sensei Holtmann dies at age 85 on December 19, 2001.
 Taught Judo and Ju Jitsu to over 100,000 students during a 7 decade teaching career.

-After 57 years, the school moves from 30th Street to 3350 Sports Arena Blvd.
-It updates its name to The Arena in order to best represent a training center for modern day warriors.
+After 57 years at the 30th Street location, the school moves to a much larger facility at 3350 Sports Arena Blvd.
+School name is changed to The Arena to best represent a training center for modern day warriors.
 Offers programs in Boxing, FMA, Jiu Jitsu, Judo, Kickboxing, MMA, Muay Thai, and Wrestling.

 The Arena grows to becomes the single largest Martial Arts school in North America.
 Its’ continued mission is to be the leading center in the world for Martial Arts and Combat Sports training.